 Since emissions from both on-site and on-road construction may contribute to pollutant concentrations concurrently at the same location, the combined effect was assessed for the Twelfth Avenue staging area.
-As presented in Table 13-12, the maximum predicted total CO, PM{10} , and $PM{2.5}$ concentrations would be below the Federal impact criteria (the applicable NAAQS).
+As presented in Table 13-13, the maximum predicted total CO, $PM{10}$ , and $PM{2.5}$ concentrations would be below the Federal impact criteria (the applicable NAAQS).

-Incremental PM25 concentrations are predicted to exceed the New York City impact criteria (PM{2.5} de minimis criteria) along adjacent sidewalks and nearby ground-level building receptors for the duration of the construction period at the Twelfth Avenue staging area.
-Although there is the potential for significant adverse air quality impacts in accordance with the New York City impact criteria, the construction activities associated with the Preferred Alternative would be temporary, although relatively long term, with a construction period of seven years at the Twelfth Avenue staging area.
-In addition, construction sources would move throughout the staging area over the construction period, which would minimize the impact any given set of receptors.
-Consequently, the location of the maximum pollutant concentrations resulting from construction would vary based on the location of the construction sources.
+Incremental PM{2.5} concentrations are predicted to exceed the New York City impact criteria (PM{2.5} de minimis criteria) along adjacent sidewalks and nearby ground-level building receptors for the duration of the construction period at the Twelfth Avenue staging area.
+Although there is the potential for significant adverse air quality impacts in accordance with the New York City impact criteria, the construction activities associated with the Preferred Alternative would not be permanent and would be limited only to the construction period, although relatively long term, with a construction period of seven years at the Twelfth Avenue staging area.
+In addition, construction sources would move throughout the staging area over the construction period, which would minimize the impact on any given set of receptors.
+Consequently, the location of the maximum pollutant concentrations resulting from construction would not persist at a single location.
 In addition, as discussed below in Section 13.9, an emissions reduction program would be implemented to minimize the air quality effects from construction associated with the Preferred Alternative.
 Furthermore, the maximum predicted total concentrations (from the on-site and on-road sources, added to background concentrations) at the Twelfth Avenue staging area are projected to be lower than the corresponding NAAQS and therefore, construction under the Preferred Alternative would not result in any significant adverse air quality impacts under the Federal impact criteria.

-Table 13-12 Maximum Combined Concentrations from On-Site and On-Road Construction Sources (μg/m3) Twelfth Avenue Staging Area
+Table 13-13 Maximum Combined Concentrations from On-Site and On-Road Construction Sources (μg/m3) Twelfth Avenue Staging Area